-Insurance Company of the Americas (ICA) was placed into liquidation on January 24, 2018 by the Second Judicial Circuit Court in Leon County, Florida.
-ICA ceased writing business in 2008 and had been in voluntary run-off.
-There were approximately 16 open claims, 14 in Florida and 1 each in Alabama and Texas with liabilities estimated at \$15.3 million.
+Northwestern National Insurance Company ("NNIC") was placed into liquidation on May 2, 2019 by the Circuit Court in Dane County, Wisconsin.
+NNIC ceased writing business in the 1980's and had been in voluntary run-off.
+There were four open claims in Florida with liabilities estimated at just over \$300,000.
 All but one of the Florida claims have been resolved.
-The claim filing deadline was set for July 24, 2018 and the estate was discharged January 18, 2019 after a \$798,000 distribution to the Association.
+The claim filing deadline was set for November 2, 2019 and FWCIGA filed a timely proof-of-claim on October 7, 2019.